 6. You can eat al fresco.
 Food and beverages are permitted on the outdoor terrace, but smoking is not allowed at any time.

-8. You may run into one of the many airport therapy dogs on the rooftop too (see Pancer above image).
+8. You may run into one of the many airport therapy dogs on the rooftop, too (see Pancer above image).
 The airport has a team of SF, SPCA, AAT certified therapy animals, also known as Wag Brigade.
-I am certain an encounter with this crew will delight and make your travel day less RUFF.
+I am sure an encounter with this crew will delight and make your travel day less RUFF.
 Check out their dedicated Instagram page here.

 The airport plans to build a second observation deck, located pre-security in Terminal 2, which is scheduled to open in October 2019.
 This space will be publicly accessible to anyone, and will not require a boarding pass for travel.

 Have you visited this deck?
-We would love to know your experience!
+We would love to know about your experience!